Cheryl Forberg

-Cheryl Forberg, RD, is a New York Times best-selling author, a James Beard Award-winning chef, and the nutritionist for The Biggest Loser.
+Cheryl Forberg, RD, is a New York Times best-selling author, a James Beard Award-winning chef, a registered dietitian (RD), a winegrape farmer and a travel writer.
+She lives in Northern California’s wine country.

 Career

 Cheryl Forberg began her career with a three-year post as a chef for several Bay Area, California restaurants including Wolfgang Puck’s Postrio Restaurant in San Francisco.
 She went on to become the private chef for filmmaker George Lucas and his family.

-Forberg studied the effects of conjugated linoleic acid on lean body mass at USDA Center for Human Nutrition in San Francisco, after which she became the Research Dietician for Cedars Sinai Hospital in Los Angeles, California, the Health Editor for Cooking.com, and recipe development for the UCLA Department of Clinical Nutrition.
+Forberg studied the effects of conjugated linoleic acid on lean body mass at USDA Center for Human Nutrition in San Francisco, after which she became the Research Dietitian for Cedars Sinai Hospital in Los Angeles, California, the Health Editor for Cooking.com, and recipe developer for the UCLA Department of Clinical Nutrition.